MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamstopiowithtag.md

 UID: NF:acxstreams.AcxStreamStopIoWithTag
 tech.root: audio
 title: AcxStreamStopIoWithTag
-ms.date: 02/04/2022
+ms.date: 07/22/2022
 targetos: Windows
-description: The AcxStreamStopIo function is used to temporarily stop the IO for a stream.
+description: The AcxStreamStopIoWithTag function is used to temporarily stop the IO for a stream.
 prerelease: true
 req.assembly:
 req.construct-type: function